Caramelo18/SINF-Project/README.md

 6. Right click class to update > "Update Model from Database..."
 7. In Add tab, check Tables and then click on Finish button

+**NOTE:** If, when building, there are some mistakes related to .cs files, go to Models > expand Database.edmx > right click .tt files and select "Run Custom Tool"

 ## Angular Client

 1. Install nodejs and npm (can be downloaded on their website).